Asclepias hirtella

 Asclepias hirtella, commonly called the tall green milkweed, is a species of flowering plant in the milkweed genus and dogbane family (Apocynaceae).
 It is native to Canada and the United States, where its range is concentrated in the Midwest and Upper South.

 Description

 Asclepias hirtella is a tall perennial, reaching 3 feet in height.
 It has many narrow, linear leaves that are produced alternately on the stem.
 Its flowers in lateral umbels with slender peduncles.
 Each stem may have 2 to 10 umbels and each umbel may have 30 to 100 flowers.
 The flowers lack horns and are greenish to slightly purplish in color.
-It flowers June thru Aug.
+It flowers June through August.

 This species closely resembles Asclepias longifolia, and it is occasionally treated to be a subspecies of it.
 Asclepias longifolia is restricted to the Southeastern Coastal Plain, and it differs from Asclepias hirtella in its fewer and smaller flower umbels, and its glabrous leaves.